Lady Gaga In Danger? Risky Performance For 2017 Super Bowl 51 Halftime Show Frightens Insurance Underwriters

-Lady Gaga really can’t afford to flop, in her risky 2017 Super Bowl halftime performance.
+Lady Gaga really can’t afford to flop in her risky 2017 Super Bowl halftime performance.
 Gaga is putting more than her reputation on the line, as she will be performing from the 260-foot heights of the roof of NRG Stadium.

 Lady Gaga is pushing to take her performance to new heights for February 5, but it is way too far to fall, both literally and figuratively.
 The superstar, at the height of her career, reportedly plans to take on the Super Bowl 51 Halftime Show as a solo act, as well as a death-defying daredevil stunt.